Notes

 Down the basement steps: Panicked, heavy breathing and the hurried gnashing of a full mouth is heard (Dieter, devouring mushrooms.)

 In lieu of railings, planters have been installed.
-They are piled with drooping, greenish phallic shrooms planted in excrement (Pilomisis.)
+Piled with drooping, greenish phallic shrooms planted in excrement (Pilomisis.)
 They shed dust and give off a dry odor of toast.
 Makes the nose twinge as if a sneeze were coming.
 Walking the stairs without holding one’s breath risks their poisonous effect.

 0.0 | grow basement